Bené Benwikere: 2014 season

-On May 20, 2014, the Carolina Panthers signed Benwikere to a four-year, $2.41 million contract that includes a signing bonus of $199,000.
+On May 20, 2014, the Panthers signed Benwikere to a four-year, $2.41 million contract that includes a signing bonus of $199,000.

 As a rookie, during the preseason, Benwikere won the starting nickel corner position on the Panther defense over veteran Charles Godfrey.
-On his NFL debut on September 7, 2014 in Carolina's 20-14 win over the Tampa Bay Buccaneers, Benwikere had 4 tackles, 1 pass deflection, and a recovery of a forced fumble by teammate Luke Kuechly on Tampa running back Bobby Rainey.
+On his NFL debut on September 7, 2014, in Carolina's 20–14 win over the Tampa Bay Buccaneers, Benwikere had 4 tackles, 1 pass deflection, and a recovery of a forced fumble by teammate Luke Kuechly on Tampa running back Bobby Rainey.
 Benwikere's fumble recovery enabled Carolina to run out the clock en route to their victory.
 In a week 2 victory over the Detroit Lions, Benwikere allowed only 20% of his targets to catch a pass, had a pressure, and recorded a pass deflection that was nearly picked off by teammate, Star Lotulelei.
-Through the first two weeks of the season, Pro Football Focus rated Benwikere as the second best cornerback in the NFL, allowing a completion percentage of only 44.4% of passes thrown in his area.
+Through the first two weeks of the season, Pro Football Focus (PFF) rated Benwikere as the second best cornerback in the NFL, allowing a completion percentage of only 44.4% of passes thrown in his area.

 In the first half of the October 5 game against the Chicago Bears, Benwikere left the game in the first half after twisting his ankle.
 As of November 9, Benwikere has been inactive.
 In the Panthers week 14 game against the New Orleans Saints, Benwikere recorded his first NFL interception against Saints quarterback Drew Brees.
 Despite giving up 8 catches on 10 targets against the Saints, he only gave up 48 yards and his rating when targeted was a 47.1.
 Benwikere didn't allow a single touchdown in 254 snaps and 45 targets (best among rookie corners who played at least 25 percent of their team's snaps).
 On December 23, 2014, Benwikere was named to the Sports Illustrated 2014 All-Rookie Team.
-Over the final eight weeks of the regular season, Pro Football Focus rated Benwikere as the best cover corner in the NFL.
+Over the final eight weeks of the regular season, PFF rated Benwikere as the best cover corner in the NFL.
 During the Panthers playoff victory over the Arizona Cardinals, Benwikere gave up only one reception for 21 yards for the game.
-On January 13, 2015, Benwikere was named to the ProFootball Focus 2014 All-Rookie Team.
+On January 13, 2015, Benwikere was named to the PFF 2014 All-Rookie Team.
 He was also named to the All-Rookie teams for both ESPN and Sports Illustrated.
 For his rookie season, Benwikere allowed a rookie-low 72.9 opposing quarterback rating, no touchdowns, and was the third best in the NFL in the yards per reception allowed in 459 regular-season snaps.